These Kaju Biscuits are crunchy, bite sized and perfect savory snack for teatime. It has no eggs and needs only three key ingredients.

 - 2 cups all purpose flour

-- ½ cup semolina (preferably the coarse variety)
+- ½ cup semolina

 - ½ teaspoon salt

-- ½ teaspoon dry mango powder
+- 1 tablespoon dry mango powder

 Instructions

-ghee and mix it around to form a crumbly texture.
-The mixture should hold shape when a little amount is squeezed tightly. - Pour ¾ cup of warm water, little by little, as you make a
+- In a bowl, mix the flour with semolina and salt.
+Add the ghee and mix it around to form a crumbly texture.
+The mixture should hold shape when a little amount is squeezed tightly.

-to 1 cm thick. - Using a 1-inch diameter circular object, cut a half moon shape from one edge.
+- Using a 1-inch diameter circular object, cut a half moon shape from one edge.
 Keep that aside to be used later.
 Once you get the half moon shape, it will be easy shaping the cashew like biscuits.
 Keep shaping as many as you can and set them aside to be fried in batches.
 Gather rest of the dough and the discarded shape.
 Knead and roll again.
 Continue making as many shapes as you can.

-minutes or until you get the golden brown color.
-Make sure to toss around every now and then for even coloring. - Once you have the color, use a slotted spoon to take it off
+- Crank the heat to medium high and fry for 5 to 7 minutes, or until you get the golden brown color.
+Make sure to toss around now and then for even coloring.

-the hot oil.
-Make sure to shake off the excess oil. - While the fried biscuits are still hot, sprinkle a little bit of dried mango powder (optional) and toss them around.
+- While the fried biscuits are still hot, sprinkle a little bit of dried mango powder and chaat masala powder and toss them around.

 - Let the biscuits cool completely before you store them in an airtight jar.